temporalio/cli/temporalcli/commandsmd/commands.md

 going to the backlog (sync-matched).
     -  `Backlog Increase Rate`: Approximate net tasks per second added to the backlog, averaging the last 30 seconds.
 This is calculated as `TasksAddRate` - `TasksDispatchRate`.

+Task reachability information is returned for the requested versions and all task types, which can be used to safely retire Workers with old code versions, provided that they were assigned a Build ID.

+Note that task reachability status is experimental and may significantly change or be removed in a future release.

 The reachability states of a Build ID are:
     - `Reachable`: the Build ID may be used by new workflows or activities